m-thompson-code/moment-replacement/README.md

 ## Why to Analyze Your Angular Bundle

 It's important to keep an eye on your project dependencies and call out the ones that are bloating your application.
-MomentJS used to be a stable in my projects until I realized how huge it was.
+MomentJS used to be a staple in my projects until I realized how huge it was.

 The following section will walk through how I came to the conclusion to avoid MomentJS for this [demo](https://m-thompson-code.github.io/moment-replacement/) where I display tomorrow's date.